joshingram/EventTracker/README.md

 - coordinates for the trailhead
 - an image (url)

+Of note, there is currently no reason that this could not be used for other trail types/uses such as mountain bikers, hikers, trail runners, and/or horseback riders.

 ### Stretch Goals Implemented:
 - The Controller contains logic which anticipates many possible errors and will display a corresponding status code (400, 404, etc) as well as setting more specific codes (204, etc) for successful operations.
 Potential errors include giving bad data (missing a non-nullable field) or attempting to modify a record that does not exist.
 Postman tests include tests for bad data and bad id numbers.